 Get started with SchoolTutoring Academy's tutoring programs for Mount Pearl, Newfoundland students.

 Mount Pearl District and Curriculum

-SchoolTutoring Academy’s tutoring programs for Mount Pearl students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Mount Pearl students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Mount Pearl District Curriculum Used in Our In-Home Tutoring Programs

 The English School District follows the curriculum frameworks established by the Newfoundland Department of Education.
 The English Program Curriculum Guides provide educators with grade-specific outcomes that students should achieve in order to be proficient in the subject.
 The guides build year to year along major strands in a subject, such as biology and chemistry in Science, so that students are continually building on a base of knowledge.
 At the high school level, students also have a wider number of academic and career-related options for how they wish to specialize their education.

 We currently cover the following Mount Pearl-area school district: English School District.

 Educating Our Parents: Understanding the Mount Pearl District Curriculum

 The Math curriculum contains a series of general and specific learning outcomes for students to meet in each topic of math.
 Elementary students learn the fundamentals of problem-solving and then move on to more complex multi-step problems.
 In high school, for grades 10-12, the math curriculum is based on the more complex skills involved in Measurement, Trigonometry, Roots and Powers, Factors and Products, Relations and Functions, Linear Functions, and Systems of Linear Equations.